NotBoringCompany/hashland-api/docs/drilling-gateway.md

    - `cycleEnded`: Cycle number when the session was stopped (if stopping)
    - `currentCycleNumber`: The current cycle number
    - `message`: Only present if status is 'inactive'
+   - *Requires authentication*

 9. **drilling-error**: Sent when an error occurs
    - `message`: Error message
+   - *May be sent to authenticated or unauthenticated clients*

 10. **fuel-update**: Sent when an operator's fuel is depleted or replenished
     - `currentFuel`: Current fuel level